 Grapes were harvested and juice samples were sent for analysis.
 Our results form this study show no significant difference between treated and untreated vines in terms of pH, Brix, and other acids.
-This trial will also be repeated in the upcoming season.

 Objective 4) Development of better diagnostic methods for grapevine viruses